mathworks/jenkins-matlab-plugin/Examples/Run-MATLAB-Tests.md

 3. Navigate to the main page of the GitHub repository that hosts your tests.
 Click **Clone or download** and copy the web URL to your clipboard.
 4. In the Jenkins interface, paste the URL into the **Repository URL** field of the **Source Code Management** section.
 (You also can specify the branch to build in the **Branch Specifier** field.)
 5. In the **Build** section of Jenkins, click **Add build step > Run MATLAB Tests**.
 A new window opens that enables you to configure the MATLAB Jenkins plugin.
 Paste the full path to the **MATLAB root** folder into the MATLAB root field; choose the default Automatic test mode from the **Test mode** drop-down list; and select your desired test artifacts to be generated in the project wrokspace.
 (The build in this example is configured to generate JUnit test result and Cobertura code coverage reports.)
 For more information on how to configure the Jenkins plugin for MATLAB, see [Jenkins MATLAB Plugin](https://github.com/jenkinsci/matlab-plugin).
-6. In the **Post-build Actions** section, add two post-build actions to publish the JUnit test result and Cobertura code coverage reports that the build produces (requires the necessary plugins to be installed).
+6. In the **Post-build Actions** section, add two post-build actions to publish the JUnit test result and Cobertura code coverage reports that the build generates.
 For each report, provide the path to the report file.
 ![cobertura](https://user-images.githubusercontent.com/48831250/71041635-8c3c6280-20f7-11ea-9f01-90b6a2c1abeb.png)

 7. Click **Save** to save the project configuration settings.
 You can access and modify your settings at a later stage by selecting **Configure** in the project interface.